-6.1.1 All digital data will be collected, stored and selected in line with the OA Data Management Plan (forthcoming).
+6.1.1 All digital data will be collected, stored and selected in line with established OA data management procedures, as outlined below.

-6.2 Data collection
+6.2 Data Collection

 6.2.1 The data to be collected and created comprises that specific to the project.
 It does not include related information from the same development, such as site works undertaken by other contractors, except where the findings are fully integrated into this analysis.